xDepcio/strapup/README.md

 `npm i strapup -g` - install globally to be able to paste and save your templates anywhere.

 ### Basic use
-`npx strapup` - Opens up interactive CLI.
+`strapup` - Opens up interactive CLI.
 Follow on-screen informations to save/paste templates and more.